jrandyrichardson/confluence-site/display/release/BigMemory-4.3-Ehcache-2.10-Platform-Support.md

 *   Windows 10
 *   Windows 2008 (up to 4.3.4)

+Sever JVM heap-space requirements vary by workload.
+While some small workloads can be handled in 2GB of heap, most workloads, especially with higher transaction rates, or usage of search features will require at minimum 4GB of heap space.

 The following are supported when used with webMethods 9.8+

 *   IBM System Z (Red Hat 6.x)  (with IBM J9 VM 1.8.0) and (Red Hat 7.x)